A Guide to Whale Watching in Kaikoura

 When is the best time to whale watch in Kaikoura?

-For Humpbacks, you’ll want to visit between June and August.
-For Orcas, November to March tends to be the best time but it’s never guaranteed with orcas.
+Having said that, migratory species such as orcas and humpbacks can be seen at certain times of the year.
+To see humpback whales, you’ll need to visit between June and August.
+For Orcas, December to March tends to be the best time, but it’s never guaranteed with orcas.

 How to see whales in Kaikoura